 Sally Read is poet in residence of the Hermitage.
-More information can be found about her at the Contact page.
+Her new collection "Dawn of this Hunger" is forthcoming from Angelico Press and Second Spring.
+Check back for more poems.
+Further information can be found about Sally at the Contact page.

 Don’t think the night’s all deadness—there are wells